-The "toggle switch" (SW1) on the mainboard can be used to select the CPU FSB clock.
+The "toggle switch" (SW) on the mainboard can be used to select the CPU FSB clock.
 In order to let you have some better idea of the toggle switch setting, please refer to the following illustration.
-The following pictures will show you how to make the setting on the "toggle switch":
+The following pictures will show you how to make the setting on the "toggle switch" step by step.:

-( Picture of "toggle switch" )
+(Picture of "toggle switch")